dinhanhthi/dinhanhthi.com/_posts/python/2020-04-30-sphinx-restructuredtext.md

 ## Errors

-Problems with [VSCode](/visual-studio-code) which cannot run the preview: Select and activate an environment, `Ctrl + Shift + P` then choose `Python: Select Interpreter` then choose the right version of python you wanna run the docs on.
+Problems with [VSCode](/visual-studio-code) which cannot run the preview:

+- Select and activate an environment, `Ctrl + Shift + P` then choose `Python: Select Interpreter` then choose the right version of python you wanna run the docs on.
+- Make sure the conda is already in `$PATH` + update the bashrc or zshrc (try `conda --version`).
+- Make sure the right environement is activate in VSCode + all necessary libs are already istalled!

 ## References